 What Is Immune Therapy?

-Immune therapies, or immunotherapies, are types of cancer treatments that aid your immune system to defeat cancer.
-The body’s immune system helps fight infections and other diseases.
+Immune therapies, or immunotherapies, are types of treatments that aid your immune system to fight cancer.
+In the case of myeloma, it uses the body’s immune system to help fight infections and attack cancer cells.

 How Does Immune Therapy Fight Cancer?